781flyingdutchman/GGen/README.md

 #### layout

-Use `ggen layout` to layout multiple gcode files on the work space while ensuring they
+Use `ggen layout` to layout multiple gCode files on the work space while ensuring they
 do not overlap.

     Layout multiple work pieces in one gCode file